 Baptism is a very important decision and is meant to mark a faith commitment to Jesus Christ, making him your Lord and Savior.
 If you’re not ready to commit your life to Him and to ask the Holy Spirit to be present with you, then you shouldn’t be baptized.
 If you’re uncertain, you should pray about it and seek wise counsel.
 You are encouraged to talk to your small group leader or a staff member to help you decide.

-Must I get baptized publicly?
+Do I need to get baptized publicly?

 As baptism is an outward expression of an inward commitment, it’s our hope that all who get baptized will do it publicly.
 One, to declare your love for God in front of those you love, and two, as an example to others who may not yet follow Christ.
 This may be their first step towards following God’s will for their life.